fultonj/edge/README.md

 # edge
-Shared scripts to help people experiment with OpenStack Edge Deployments
+Shared scripts to help people experiment with OpenStack Storage in Edge Deployments

+## 15
+The [15](15) directory contains scripts which have been tested on Red Hat OpenStack Platform 15.